 Although some parents aim to share the holidays equally, both parents may wish to consider splitting the school holidays between them.
-For instance, rather than dividing each half term equally, parents may wish to make arrangements in order that the children spend one of the half term holidays with one parent and the other half term holiday with the other parent.
+For instance, rather than dividing each half term equally, parents may wish to make child arrangements in order that the children spend one of the half term holidays with one parent and the other half term holiday with the other parent.
 This arrangement can also apply to Christmas and Easter with Christmas day and Easter Sunday being alternated between parents each year.

-When considering contact arrangements during the school holidays, both parents should also take into account the child’s wishes.
+When considering child arrangements during the school holidays, both parents should also take into account the child’s wishes.
 If you have negotiated contact arrangements, it may also be a good idea to add the arrangements to a calendar for your children in order that they know where will be at a particular time.

 If you are separated or divorced from your ex-partner, certain difficulties can arise when travelling abroad with a child, especially when only one parent is travelling.